-Indeed, the latter takes old skateboards that he cuts, sands and assembles to form mural amphorae.
-Secondly, it is then armed with acrylic paint and sometimes also clay that he creates these works.
+From his workshop in Cabillonum (Chalon-sur-Saône), Rom takes old skateboards.
+He cuts, sands and assembles them to form wall-mounted amphoras.
+Then, armed with acrylic paint and sometimes clay, he creates these works.

-Just like the ceramics of the Greco-Roman era, the used skateboard is marked by its time.
-If the temporality is far from being the same, the bruises are similar.
-Broken, hammered, completely reduced to pieces, the skateboards at the end of their life are like these vases that resurface hundreds of years later: imperfect, but full of history.
+Like the ceramics of the Greco-Roman era, the used skateboard is marked by its time.
+If the temporality is far from the same, the bruises are similar.
+Broken, hammered, completely reduced to pieces, end-of-life skateboards are like the vases that resurface hundreds of years later: imperfect, but steeped in history.

 Rom av.JC seeks to care for what’s left of the skateboard in the same way as the famous Japanese technique of wabi-sabi.
-In fact, it consists in recognizing the beauty in its imperfections.
-It is about restoring the board without masking the traces left by its use, but by rewriting its history.
-The abused skateboard is ennobled by taking on a new life… antique.
+It involves recognizing beauty in its imperfections.
+It’s about restoring the board without masking the traces left by its use, but rewriting its history.
+The abused skateboard is ennobled, taking on a new life… antique.

-The skate artist has collaborated on series of skateboards with drink brands like Brewdog or Club Maté.
-As far as skateshops are concerned, the French stores Street Art in Thonon les Bains and ABS in Lyon have already trusted him.
+On the brand side, he has collaborated on skateboard series with beverage brands such as Brewdog and Club Maté.
+On the skateshop front, French skateshops Street Art in Thonon les Bains and ABS in Lyon have already put their trust in him.

-Today, his art is not limited to only creating wall works in skateboards.
-Indeed, he cuts the boards to create real sculptures.
-Therefore, to see more about his art, check out his Instagram account or his website romavjc.com.
+However, his art is no longer limited to creating skateboard murals.
+In fact, he carves the boards to create real sculptures.
+To find out more about his art, check out his Instagram account or his website romavjc.com.

 View Post